PlutoZhang/Zowe-docs/topics/mvd-zluxlogging.md

 zLUX generates log files in the following default locations:

-- Giza Node Server: `zlux-example-server/log/nodeServer-{TIMESTAMP}.log`
+- Giza Node Server: `zlux-example-server/log/nodeServer-yyyy-mm-dd-hh-mm.log`
-- ZSS: `zlux-example-server /log/zssServer-{TIMESTAMP}.log`
+- ZSS: `zlux-example-server /log/zssServer-yyyy-mm-dd-hh-mm.log`

-Note that the Giza Node Server logs and ZSS logs are timestamped and older logs are deleted when a new log is created at server startup.
+Note that the Giza Node Server logs and ZSS logs are timestamped in the format yyyy-mm-dd-hh-mm and older logs are deleted when a new log is created at server startup.

 ## Controlling the zLUX logging location